 10 Ways to Celebrate Hispanic Heritage Month in Your Classroom

-Hispanic Heritage Month (or Latinx Heritage Month) is a celebration of the contributions that Latin-American and Spanish communities have made to the United States’ history, culture and communities.
-Across a full month, the legacy and presence of Latinos and Spaniards is recognized and shared through different activities, such as parades, talks and festivals across the US.
+Hispanic Heritage Month, also known as Latinx Heritage Month, celebrates the rich contributions of Latin-American and Spanish communities to the history and culture of the United States.
+For a full month, the enduring legacy and profound impact of Latinos and Spaniards are recognized and celebrated through different activities, such as parades, discussions, and festivals across the United States.

-If you would like to celebrate this fantastic celebration, and learn more about Latin-American and Spanish communities and culture with your students, here are some ideas:
+To celebrate this wonderful month and learn more about Latin-American and Spanish communities and culture with your students, explore our ideas down below!

-Get creative with your students while you learn about Hispanic Culture.
+Get creative with your students as you learn about Hispanic Culture.

 These most fantastical and colorful creatures are part of Mexican culture.
 You might have seen them before in the movie “Coco” as guides of the soul when going to the Land of the Dead.
 These creatures come from the imagination of a Mexican artist, who saw them while he was in a coma.
 Through time, Alebrijes have grown into a big part of the art scene in Mexico.